 - 1. Ask students to read the lyrics to Surface Pressure in their workbooks.
-Play it on - 2.
+Play it on Youtube. - 2.
 Break participants up into groups of 4.
 Ask them to discuss the questions after the lyrics in their workbook. - 3.
-Instruct participants to choose a song and work on the questions in their workbook.
+Instruct participants to choose a song and work on the guestions in their workbook.
 Make sure to specify: only "clean" lyrics. - 4.
-Instruct participants to discuss their songs with a partner. - 6.
-Give participants their exit tickets to document learning
+Instruct participants to discuss their songs with a partner. - 5.
+Give participants their exit tickets to keep track of where they are in the project and whether they need help or have questions.